kardianos/vendor-spec/README.md

 A vendor tool is allowed to write a superset of fields in the file.
 To know how to interpret these fields the name of the tool must be known.

-### Import and Local fields
+### Vendor and Local fields
-The Import field is the path that would be used to fetch the non-copied version from GOPATH, the "go get" path.
-The Local field is the path to the package relative to the "internal" directory.
+The Vendor field is the path that would be used to fetch the non-copied version from GOPATH, the "go get" path.
+The Local field is the path to the package in GOPATH.
 The Local field may not have the path elements "." or "..".
-For example, if the Local field was "fmt", packages would import it from "path/to/pkg/internal/fmt".

 While it is usually ideal to not vendor a package that also vendors packages, there are cases where there are no other options.
 Sometimes useful packages